Kuala Lumpur skyline in 2026

-Navigate the Malaysian administrative landscape with confidence in 2026.
-Everything a French-speaking expatriate needs to know about visas, city halls, police, and banks.
+Navigate Malaysia's administrative landscape with confidence in 2026.
+Everything an English-speaking expat needs to know about visas, local government, the police and banks.

 Welcome to Malaysia

-Malaysia stands out in 2026 as the essential crossroads of Southeast Asia.
-With a flourishing economy, cutting-edge digital infrastructure, and rich multiculturalism, the country attracts thousands of expatriates every year.
-Whether you are a professional seeking challenges, a family looking for safety, or a retiree aspiring to tropical sweetness, understanding the local administration is the key to your success.
+In 2026, Malaysia stands out as the essential crossroads of Southeast Asia.
+With a thriving economy, cutting-edge digital infrastructure and rich multiculturalism, the country attracts thousands of newcomers every year.
+Whether you are a professional looking for new challenges, a family seeking security or a retiree longing for tropical ease, understanding local administration is the key to your success.

-Settling here is not just about finding a paradise beach; it is also about mastering the workings of Immigration, the ESD (Expatriate Services Division), and local taxation (LHDN).
-This comprehensive guide accompanies you step by step.
+Settling here is about more than finding a paradise beach; it also means mastering the workings of Immigration, the ESD (Expatriate Services Division) and local taxation (LHDN).
+This comprehensive guide walks you through it step by step.

 Visas and Residence Permits

-From the Employment Pass to the MM2H, choose the legal structure adapted to your profile.
-Respecting renewal deadlines is crucial to avoid any complications.
+From the Employment Pass to the MM2H, choose the legal framework that fits your profile.
+Meeting renewal deadlines is crucial to avoid any complications.

 Visa details